-In the event a female employee is eligible for both Family Medical Leave Act (FMLA) and maternity leave, that employee's leave will be charged to both forms of leave simultaneously.
+In the event that an employee is eligible for both Family and Medical Leave Act (FMLA) and Massachusetts Maternity Leave Act (MMLA), that employee's leave will be charged to both forms of leave simultaneously.

 For proper planning purposes, an employee requesting leave pursuant to this policy is encouraged to notify their supervisor as soon as possible, except in the event of an emergency.